tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 [^1]: Personally, I think bloomed chocolate tastes fine, but the texture definitely makes it an unpleasant experience.

-{% include caption_image.html imgpath="https://www.sugarhero.com/wp-content/uploads/2013/03/temper-chocolate-7_thumb.jpg" alt="fig2" caption="SugarHero provides an excellent comparison of tempered vs untempered chocolate" %}
+{% assign caption2 = "SugarHero provides an excellent comparison of tempered vs untempered chocolate"%}
+{% include caption_image.html imgpath="https://www.sugarhero.com/wp-content/uploads/2013/03/temper-chocolate-7_thumb.jpg" alt="fig2" caption=caption2%}

 ### What is tempering?
 Tempering is the heating, cooling, and reheating of chocolate to crystallize the fat in the cocoa butter (of the chocolate) into one of six possible forms (beta crystals).
 When you've properly tempered chocolate, the fats in your chocolate will have a stable crystalline structure called the "beta crystal form".